FAQs for SoCal Venture Pipeline Program

 We’re looking for companies that are gearing up to raise their first round of institutional funding within the next 6 to 12 months.
 All industry verticals within tech are included (life sciences fields may be added at a later date).

-Below are some general indicators that may suggest your company is ready for Seed or Series A funding (which we are defining as $1 – $4M and above):
+Below are some general indicators that may suggest your company is ready for Seed or Series A funding (which we are defining as +$1M for Seed and +$4M for Series A):

 - Have ideally raised at least $250K through angel funding and/or friends and family

 - If not, product in market and demonstrated customer traction and potentially early revenue generation